Blog Home » 2035 Goals » Why it’s important to maintain Arizona’s forests

 To help restore forests in northern and eastern Arizona, we’ve partnered with:

-When it comes to restoring a forest, cutting down trees may not seem to make sense.
-However, selectively removing small trees reduces the risk of fire reaching large trees.
-It slows the fire from moving over larger areas.
+When it comes to restoring a forest, cutting down trees may seem counterintuitive.
+However, selectively removing small trees and brush reduces the risk of fire reaching large trees.
+It also slows the fire and reduces its severity.

 It’s a big goal, and we could use your help to reach it.